 her back arched and one arm above her head

 with the other touching her thigh".

 When it comes to high street shopping, Marks and Spencer is the very epitome of good taste in clothing.
-Surely the shop represents the establishment itself when it defines the line where sexy elegance stays on the right side of British respectability.
+Surely the shop represents the establishment itself when it defines the line where sexy elegance stays on the right side of British

 Or so I thought, until I read the latest decisions bulletin from the advert censors of the Advertising Standards Authority (ASA).
 They had the social temerity to ban an M&S bus advert for the supposed crime of being overtly sexual.
-The advert
+The

-and thrown back beside her head.
+held aloft and thrown back beside her head.
 Her left hand was resting naturally on her knee.

 But the over sexualised advert censors saw it somewhat differently.
 They wrote: